ibpsa/project1-wp-2-2-bim/README.md

-# IBPSA Project 1 WP 2.2 - Geometry Processing
+### IBPSA Project 1 WP 2.2 - Geometry Processing

-This repository is the coding working directory of IBPSA Project 1 Work Package 2.2 (BIM).
+This repository is the coding repository of IBPSA Project 1 Work Package 2.2 (BIM).

 **Link list**